web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 either installed or to have specific metrics.
 As such, in most cases when a known font is needed Ahem should be used.
 In other cases, `@font-face` should be used.

-#### Be Conservative

-Sometimes, when authoring tests for one web platform feature, it may be convenient to use some other feature (e.g. a web browser API or ECMAScript language feature) that is not directly related to the test itself.
-Reliance on such extraneous features tends to make tests more difficult to consume, so care should be taken when considering their use.
-Tests may only rely on on language features that are available in the latest version of all of the following
-browsers:

-- [Mozilla Firefox][mozilla-firefox]
-- [Google Chrome][google-chrome]
-- [Apple Safari][apple-safari]
-- [Microsoft Edge][microsoft-edge]

-For JavaScript code that is re-used across many tests (e.g. `testharness.js` and the files located in the directory named `common`), language features that were introduced in [ECMAScript 2015][es2015] or later should be avoided.
-This practice avoids introducing test failures for consumers maintaining older JavaScript runtimes.

-Existing tests can be used as a guide to identify acceptable features.
-For features that are not used in existing tests, community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.

 ### Be Self-Contained